orsdev/socialcard/README.md

 ## About

-I actually built this web app to deepen my knowledge of components and props.
+I actually built this web app to deepen my knowledge of components and props in React.

 ## Built With